holos-run/holos/doc/md/api/core.md

 A BuildPlan usually produces two artifacts.
 One artifact contains a manifest of resources.
 A second artifact contains a GitOps resource to manage the first, usually an ArgoCD Application resource.

 Holos uses CUE to construct a BuildPlan.
-A future enhancement will support user defined executables providing a BuildPlan to Holos in the style of an [external credential provider](<https://github.com/kubernetes/enhancements/blob/313ad8b59c80819659e1fbf0f165230f633f2b22/keps/sig-auth/541-external-credential-providers/README.md>).
+Holos injects late binding values such as the build temp dir using the [BuildContext](<#BuildContext>).

 ```go
 type BuildPlan struct {